openshift/enhancements/enhancements/machine-api/azure-ultra-disks.md

 // These are the valid CachingTypeOption values. const (
 	// CachingTypeReadOnly means the CachingType is "ReadOnly".
 	CachingTypeReadOnly CachingTypeOption = "ReadOnly"
 	// CachingTypeReadWrite means the CachingType is "ReadWrite".
 	CachingTypeReadWrite CachingTypeOption = "ReadWrite"
 	// CachingTypeNone means the CachingType is "None".
 	CachingTypeNone CachingTypeOption = "None"
 )

+// DataDiskManagedDiskParameters is the parameters of a DataDisk managed disk. type DataDiskManagedDiskParameters struct {
+	// StorageAccountType is the storage account type to use.
+	// Possible values include "Standard_LRS", "Premium_LRS" and "UltraSSD_LRS".
+	// +kubebuilder:validation:Enum=Standard_LRS;Premium_LRS;UltraSSD_LRS
+	StorageAccountType StorageAccountType `json:"storageAccountType"`
+	// DiskEncryptionSet is the disk encryption set properties.
+	// Empty value means no opinion and the platform chooses a default, which is subject to change over time.
+	// Currently the default is a DiskEncryptionSet with id: "Default".
+	// +optional
+	DiskEncryptionSet *DiskEncryptionSetParameters `json:"diskEncryptionSet,omitempty"`
+}

+// StorageAccountType defines the different storage types to use for a ManagedDisk. type StorageAccountType string

+// These are the valid StorageAccountType types. const (
+	// "StorageAccountStandardLRS" means the Standard_LRS storage type.
+	StorageAccountStandardLRS StorageAccountType = "Standard_LRS"
+	// "StorageAccountPremiumLRS" means the Premium_LRS storage type.
+	StorageAccountPremiumLRS StorageAccountType = "Premium_LRS"
+	// "StorageAccountUltraSSDLRS" means the UltraSSD_LRS storage type.
+	StorageAccountUltraSSDLRS StorageAccountType = "UltraSSD_LRS"
+)
 ```